remy-wolf/station_alignment/README.md

 .
 .

+All values should be integers.
 Information how the `max_distance` and `tightness` hyperparameters are used can be found in [the report](https://github.com/remy-wolf/station_alignment/blob/main/Transit%20Station%20Alignment%20Algorithm%20Report.pdf). `max_distance` should represent the estimated maximum distance one will travel to a transit station from a destination, and `tightness` allows control over how quickly LOS of a station drops off near max_distance.
 From experimentation, 5 seems to be a good value for `tightness`.

 Valid choices for `<algorithm>` are `-bfn|-bfi|-ga`, for the brute-force-naive, brute-force-intelligent, and greedy-approximation algorithms, respectively.